NKumar1612/AssignmentForRaze/README.md

 # Steps to follow

 prerequisites:
-- Node.js (version 20 and above),
+1. Node.js (version 20 and above):
 `npm ci`
-- Use react 18 or above
+2. Use react 18 or above

 ## Setup:
-To install all of the missing required files:
+1. To install all of the missing required files:
 `npm i`
-To run the react application:
+2. To run the react application:
 `npm run dev`